AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 ### Credentials

 The first step in the installation process is to provide non-expiring credentials for the Power BI application integration.
 There are two options available to provide these: [!UICONTROL  Create new credentials] or [!UICONTROL Use existing credentials].
 Select the appropriate toggle.

-#### Create New credentials
+#### Create new credentials

-There are three required fields when generating new credentials, [!UICONTROL Name], [!UICONTROL Assigned to], and [!UICONTROL Password].
+There are two required fields when generating new credentials, [!UICONTROL Name], and [!UICONTROL Assigned to].
 The [!UICONTROL Assigned to] field relates to the email address associated with your Power BI account.

 ![Power BI generate new credentials screen.](../images/power-bi/generate-new-credentials.png)